MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 :::image type="content" source="../assets/images/collaboration-control/power-automate-authorization.png" alt-text="The screenshot is an example that shows the Power automate authorization":::

-## Virtual tables Error Handling
+## Virtual tables error handling

 Virtual tables error handling describes common error scenarios and how the virtual tables will respond.

-### Attempt to create a virtual record without a collaboration session
+### Attempt to create a virtual record without a Collaboration session

 A valid collaboration session is required for every request to create a virtual record.
 When a virtual record is created the virtual table will create a collaboration map record, which includes the virtual record primary key, entity name and the external ID that is, Graph resource ID.
 This collaboration map is associated with a collaboration session, and this is how the Collaboration controls will keep track of the collaborations associated with a business record.